 I just love Webflow and focus solely on building websites on the platform, as well as providing ongoing Webflow site maintenance work for clients.
 However, sometimes you’ve got to meet tight deadlines and need to implement a feature you don’t quite know how to build yet.
 Does this sound familiar?
 Well, there’s a way around that.
 I’ve collected a bunch of Webflow resource sites that offer assets like pre-built animations, sliders, effects and other useful items.
 Some sites offer the resources for free, while others charge a small fee.
 Using these items as a starting point you’re oftentimes able to make quick adjustments to make them suitable for your own Webflow project.
 So, while you can find lots of great examples and cloneable components on the Webflow Showcase, it’s often helpful to access additional resources that aren’t available on the showcase.
+By the way, if you haven't tried out Webflow yet, you can get an account here (yep, that's an affiliate link).

 To start off the list I’m just once again mentioning the Webflow showcase that has a bunch of great websites and pre-made components available.
 Some of them can be cloned and transferred to your own Webflow account, while others can be viewed via the popular “read-only” link.
 Also don’t forget that there is a searchable showcase made by another talented Webflow user that enables you – as the name says – search for a particular feature or component by keyword (this is something the official Webflow showcase doesn’t offer just yet).